-When it comes to wild parties and exciting nightlife, there’s no doubt – Pag is the best island in Croatia if you are looking for 24/7 top quality partying!
+When it comes to wild parties and exciting nightlife, there’s no doubt – Pag is the best island in Croatia if you are looking for 24/7 top-quality partying!
 After all, it got the envious title of “Croatian Ibiza” because it attracts so many young tourists every summer.
 In fact, Zrće Beach itself has five open-air clubs where you will find the center of all nightlife in Pag.
-Aquarius, Noa, Kalypso, Papaya and Euphoria are open only during summer season but there are parties literally every day.
-During day they are beach bars where you can have cocktail parties under the sun and in the evening the light show begins, followed by foam and electronic music until the morning.
+Aquarius, Noa, Kalypso, Papaya and Euphoria are open only during the summer season but there are parties literally every day.
+During the day they are beach bars where you can have cocktail parties under the sun and in the evening the light show begins, followed by foam and electronic music until the morning.
 Kalypso Club, for example, has a massive open-air dance floor and a pool area where you can chill during the day and relax.
 Also, it is one of the oldest nightclubs in Croatia since it was opened in 1987, back then being the first beach bar in Croatia!
 Also, Pag can be proud of the fact that three of its clubs are listed on DJ Mag’s Top 100 Clubs list for 2018 (some of them several years in a row!).
 Kalypso is at 33rd place, Aquarius is 25th and Papaya is positioned at high 6th place!

-Food and supplies
+Food & supplies

 The two things that you absolutely must try while staying on Pag are Pag cheese and lamb.
 The best Pag cheese can be bought in Gligora Cheese&Deli factory.
-It is the most notable cheese factory in Croatia, owned by Gligora family which has been producing high-quality sheep cheese for several decades now.
+It is the most notable cheese factory in Croatia, owned by the Gligora family which has been producing high-quality sheep cheese for several decades now.
 They even got an award for the best cheese in the world (three times in a row)!
 If you want to get yourself a “cheese souvenir” to take home to your family and friends, you can do it in their shop in Kolan or order from their webshop.

 Restaurant Sidro offers Pag lamb and cheese and a wide variety of sea dishes such as octopus under “peka” and grilled squids while having the best view of the nearby beach.
 Na Tale Restaurant is located in the very center of Pag Town, next to the town walls.
 The restaurant offers a variety of international and traditional Croatian dishes.
 Locals will recommend prosciutto, Pag cheese, lamb, first-class grilled fish and local wines such as rozeta, gegić and žutica.
-To try the best combination of wine and cheese, definitely pay a visit to Trapula Wine&Cheese Bar located in the centre of Pag Town.
+To try the best combination of wine and cheese, definitely pay a visit to Trapula Wine&Cheese Bar located in the center of Pag Town.

 To get supplies or do some grocery shopping, you can visit Konzum, Plodine and Shopping center Lorenco in Pag, another Konzum in Kolan (where Gligora cheese factory is located).

-ATMs and exchange offices
+ATMs & exchange offices

 The official currency in Croatia is Croatian Kuna so keep that in mind.
 Make sure to exchange money prior to your trip or if you plan to do it in Croatia, then look for those exchange offices which have a sign “no commission”.
 Also, the optimal exchange rate would be €1 = 7.3.
 Anything lower than that is not a good rate.
-In smaller touristy places you can come across shops which do not accept credit cards so it is advisable to always have some cash on you.
+In smaller touristy places you can come across shops that do not accept credit cards so it is advisable to always have some cash on you.

 Some restaurants and bars may accept credit cards and all major supermarkets will accept them as well.
-The banks’ working hours may vary during summer season, but we advise to go there in the morning should you need to solve any issues.
+The banks’ working hours may vary during the summer season, but we advise you to go there in the morning should you need to solve any issues.
 Keep in mind that during weekends and national holidays banks are usually closed.
 You’ll find ATMs in Pag towns and villages like Pag Town, Novalja and Mandre.

 NOTE: Always pick ATMs of local banks as they give the best exchange rates.
 Foreign ATMs and those which offer withdrawal of other currencies will charge a higher commission than the local ATMs.